 Since a large component of its motion through space – 108 kilometres (67 miles) per second – is directed towards the Sun, the distance between our Solar System and Barnard’s Star is steadily decreasing to a minimum distance of 3.85 light-years by the year 11,800.

 Could Barnard’s Star possess planets?
 A careful analysis of an apparent wobble in the star’s path by Peter van de Kamp and his colleagues at Sproul Observatory in Pennsylvania led to an announcement in 1963 that the star was attended by a planet about 1.6 times the mass of Jupiter orbiting every 24 years.
 Sadly, however, the data was in error due to adjustments made to the measuring telescope.
-Subsequent investigations have yet to find any evidence for planets.
+Then, in November 2018, researches announced the discovery of a rocky super-Earth designated Barnard’s Star b with a mass of at least 2.3 times that of Earth orbiting the star every 233 days.

 Given Barnard’s Star’s great age, you may be surprised to learn that it exhibits occasional flare activity due to the release of magnetic field energy.
 The star likely has starspots, from which a rotational period of 130 days is suggested.
 Due to its variability, the star also has the designation V2500 Ophiuchi.